A triple threat to chocolate: a rich, moist chocolate cake covered in chocolate frosting and decorated with chocolate chips.

 Prepare the Cake

 - Place eggs in warm water (to get them room temperature) for 5-10 minutes while you complete the next step.

-- Sift together flour, sugar, cocoa powder, baking powder, baking soda, and salt in a medium sized bowl, then set aside.
+- whisk together flour, sugar, cocoa powder, baking powder, baking soda, and salt in a medium sized bowl, then set aside.

-- Pour the batter into the greased baking pans and bake for 23-27 minutes or until a toothpick tester comes out clean.
+- Pour the batter into prepared cake pans and bake for 23-27 minutes or until a toothpick tester comes out clean.

 Prepare the Frosting

 - Use a stand mixer (or a hand mixer + large bowl) on high speed to beat the softened butter until smooth and creamy, roughly 2 minutes.